-You can use the code "ANA" to get the bonuses and 50$ off single purchase.
+You can use the code "ANA" to get 15% off single purchase.

 Being a fresh graduate with a first "real" job, I knew I couldn't afford one course specifically for composition, other for light, third for editing and fourth for dealing with Instagram and brands.

 That said, I was aware of what I was buying here.
 I knew that more specific themed courses were potentially a better option, with more in depth explanations and details.